 To this day Great Britain does not put the name of the country on Great Britain stamps (GB stamps).
 In summary, a portrait of the current monarch being seen as enough, and as the issuers of the first postage stamp this is an accepted international convention.

-Stamp collectors will often collect the entire period from 1840 onwards, the most comprehensive and popular stamp albums being the specially-printed ‘Windsor Series’.
-Other philatelists choose to collect their favourite reigns whether it is of Queen Victoria 1837 – 1901; King Edward VII 1901 – 1910; King George V 1910 – 1936; King Edward VIII 1936; King George VI 1936 – 1952 or Queen Elizabeth II from 1952 to the present day.
+Stamp collectors will often collect the entire period from 1840 onwards.
+The most comprehensive and popular stamp albums being the specially-printed ‘Windsor Series’.
+Other philatelists choose to collect their favourite reigns.
+For example Queen Victoria 1837 – 1901; King Edward VII 1901 – 1910; King George V 1910 – 1936 and King Edward VIII 1936.
+Similarly, King George VI 1936 – 1952 or Queen Elizabeth II from 1952 to the present day.

 Great Britain stamps have long been appreciated and collected the world over.
 Some of the most popular UK stamps include the Queen Victoria Penny Reds, the Edward VII and George V definitive issues in their myriad shades, the superbly engraved 'Seahorses', the 1929 PUC £1 and even the long running QEII Machin issues, in use for over 50 years to date.

 Collectors of GB stamps will often subscribe to the Post Office new issues service, whilst continuing to obtain older stamps.
-There are areas of great specialization with many outstanding stamp books and catalogues to aid the philatelist collector and containing the sum of years of diligent research by generations of philatelists.
+There are areas of great specialization with many outstanding stamp books and catalogues to aid the philatelist collector.
+These contain the sum of years of diligent research by generations of philatelists.
 If there is a specific area you would like to specialise in please let us know and we will do everything we can to assist.